cioran0/chuckfact/README.md

 7. Chuck Norris Facts
 8. Dark theme Color palette inspired largely by VS Code
 9. DEPRECATED Was deployed using vercel cloud PaaS
-10. Was redeployed from hosting after a registrar change
+10. Was redeployed from hosting after a registrar change on the chuckfact.com domain

 So basically, shows I can do front end work.
 Also, and perhaps more importantly, I like Invasion USA and Delta Force II.
 A lot.